USTAADCOM/Internship_task_repo/Python_basic_15_08_2023/README.md

 ```bash
 pip install -r requiremens.txt
 ```
-# Live Chat with ChatBot with ngrok
+# Live Chat with ChatBot with ngrok on Colab
 open ChatBot_task.ipynb file for live chat
 _______________________________________
-# HardCoded With Sockets
+# With Sockets on local system
 Setup project as given above then
 ```code
 run run.py